tetframework/Tonnikala/README.rst

 If the interpolated expression starts with ``${``, the expression continues until the matching ``}`` token.
-Otherwise the interpolation consists of an identifier, followed by any number of attribute accesses, indexing brackets ``[...]``, and method call operators ``(...)``, without any intervening whitespace (except within the bracketS).
+Otherwise the interpolation consists of an identifier, followed by any number of attribute accesses, indexing brackets ``[...]``, and method call operators ``(...)``, without any intervening whitespace (except within the brackets).
 The expression parsing stops whenever the next token cannot match this rule anymore.

 While the form